 Add a Service and Route

-This guide walks through the creation and configuration of a
+This topic walks through the creation and configuration of a

-Service and Route via Kong Manager in Kong Enterprise.
+Service and Route using Kong Manager in Kong Enterprise.
+To do this

 For the purpose of this guide, we’ll create a Service pointing to the Mockbin